Overcoming Tight Constraints in Soft Happy Colouring: The algorithms

-The only difference between these two functions is that after Line~7 \hyperref[alg:form_population_ls]{$\Call{Form{\_}Population{\_}LS}{}$}, a local search algorithm (here {\sf LS}) is run on every single colouring in the generated population.
-Using this function instead of {\sf Form\textunderscore Population} enables the {\sf CE+LS} to leverage the fast, reliable local search algorithm and converge more quickly to a good solution.
+The only difference between these two operators is that after Line~7 of the operator \hyperref[alg:form_population_ls]{$\Call{Form{\_}Population{\_}LS}{}$}, Where {\sf LS} is run on every single colouring in the generated population.
+Using this operator instead of {\sf Form\textunderscore Population} enables the {\sf CE+LS} to leverage the fast, reliable local search algorithm {\sf LS} and converge more quickly to a high-quality solution.

 The efficacy of the CE method lies in its importance sampling capability, which directs the search mechanism towards promising regions of the solution space by minimising the Kullback-Leibler divergence between successive probability distributions.
 Unlike Genetic Algorithms, which rely on pairwise crossover operators that may disrupt beneficial partial structures (the ``building block hypothesis''), the CE method updates parameters based on global aggregate statistics from the elite population.
 This enables a more robust reproduction mechanism that preserves global structural trends in the data.